leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/Startup-time-optimization.md

 });
 ```

-This must be done in two steps,so the resources are loaded in a separate session from the full workflow.
-See [here](/docs/reference/cheerpjInit#preloadresources) for more information.
+Note that profiling the resources with `cjGetRuntimeResources()` and providing the result to `preloadResources` must be done in separate sessions.
+First, profile the application in one session to generate the list of resources.
+Then, in subsequent sessions, pass this list to `cheerpjInit` to enable preloading.

+> You can read more about the `preloadResources` init option [here](/docs/reference/cheerpjInit#preloadresources).

 ## What changes after enabling preloading